-TDS is applicable on the various incomes such as salaries, interest received, commission received etc.
+TDS is applicable on various incomes such as salaries, interest received, commission received, dividends etc.

 TDS works on the concept that every person making specified type of payments to any person shall deduct tax at the rates prescribed in the Income Tax Act at source and deposit the same into the government's account.

 The person who is making the payment is responsible for deducting the tax and depositing the same with government.
 This person is known as 'deductor'.
 On the other hand, the person who receives the payment after the tax deduction is called 'deductee'.
 Form26AS is a statement which shows the amount of tax deducted and deposited in a person's name/PAN in a particular financial year.

 An individual can, therefore, view/check the TDS from incomes paid to him by viewing this Form 26AS.
 Each deductor is also duty bound to issue a TDS certificate certifying how much amount is deducted in the deductee's name and deposited with the government.

 Rates prescribed for different types of payments

 There are different rates for TDS described in the different sections of the Act, depending on the nature of the payments.